rsbowen/opencv_xeus_example/README.md

 This repo contains a small example notebook showing how to use OpenCV in Xeus.
 It shows how to get the includes to work, and contains a small shim for displaying OpenCV images directly in the browser.
+It demonstrates a nice way to give small inline matrices.

 To try it out: follow the
 [Xeus installation directions](https://github.com/QuantStack/xeus), then run the notebook in this